|Study location||Estonia, Tallinn|

 Health care delivery is changing rapidly.
 Digital technologies are having an enormous impact on individual health and society’s well-being.
 New innovations are needed to solve the future challenges of health care delivery.

-Health Care Technology master’s programme gives you the skills and interdisciplinary knowledge to implement new technologies in health care and provides practical examples of health care innovation and digitalization.
+Digital Health master’s programme gives you the skills and interdisciplinary knowledge to implement new technologies in health care and provides practical examples of health care innovation and digitalization.

 You get skills and knowledge for implementing new innovative technologies in health care